 In her interview, Abigail explains that she always felt different.
 It was hard to tell people about their situation and this made her feel alone.
 It helped having two older sisters who tested out what they could do ahead of her.
 The rural town in Nevada where they grew up was conservative so they were scared to admit they were undocumented as they thought people might come after them.
 The girls did not realize until they were in high school that they could participate in sports in school.
 They wished they had known sooner because they were good athletically and might have won scholarships.
 However, they are grateful for the athletic opportunities as there were none in Mexico.

 She further explains how she and her family met the resource challenges of being undocumented in their rural area.
 Abigail argues that there are not enough resources in rural places.
 There was no specific group to support her family, she explains, but the Catholic Church helped because there were a lot of Latinos there.
 Some of the services were in Spanish.
 There were also many Latino agricultural laborers in the area.
 She was grateful for these people being close by.
 There was no one to ask about college or getting a letter of recommendation for DACA.
 She was afraid to ask about these things because there were a lot of Trump voters around who said bad things about Mexicans.
-Later there were counselors at school but they didn’t talk about being documented.
+Later there were counselors at school but they didn’t talk about being undocumented.
 She was surprised that even her friends said bad things about immigrants, not knowing her situation.
-Her family were afraid of being apprehended and detained (by ICE) and didn’t know if they would run.
+Members of her family were afraid of being apprehended and detained (by ICE) and didn’t know if they would run.
 They did not want to return to Mexico.
 An agricultural company nearby was raided one time.
 They worried that their school might be raided.
 She said that overall this meant that many Latinos were abused, underpaid and overworked because they were afraid to say anything for fear of being detained.

 Abigail discusses a major problem for undocumented immigrants: that they don’t have access to health insurance – and how it has influenced career choices in her family.
 She only went to the doctor twice when she was very sick as a small child and once to the dentist.
 Her parents made sure the children lived a healthy life so they wouldn’t get sick and would not need to go to the doctor.
 She knew she could not break any bones because if she did there would be no doctor!
 Because of the absence of insurance, she was always interested in healthcare.
 In high school she became a state officer for HOSA, Health Occupation Students of America, which made her very proud.
 She was the first state officer in her school for any organization.
 Her two older sisters have bachelor degrees and are applying to medical school.
 She wants to go into healthcare also but via an engineering route.